konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 - the dialog to upload must have a progress bar to let the user how the uploading is progressing
 - the dialog to upload must have the cancel icon to stop an upload
 - the dialog to upload must have the delete icon for deleting an already uploaded binary
+- the upload of binary is a mandatory step for each analysis execution.
+They will not be persisted within the Application Inventory (in iteration #1) for re-use in subsequent analyses.

 ##### AC005